 - Press this potli on your nose and also inhale the sweet aroma.

-One of the most effective method and provide instant relief in a headache and nose pain.
+One of the most effective method and provide instant relief in a headache and sinus pain.

 6. Lavender oil